 HOURS: 9AM – 5PM (March to November) & 9AM – 4:30PM (December to February).
 Closed Tuesdays December to February.

-10. Sample culinary delights at Takayama restaurants
+10. Sample Takayama food at local restaurants

 This family business, run by Hiroshi and Naoko, is now one of our favorite places in the world – we loved it so much we ate three of six meals here!